kenshoo/facterj/README.md

 =======

 Utility to generate [facter](http://puppetlabs.com/puppet/related-projects/facter/) facts from Java application.
-Gets a map of facts and creats from the map a json file located under "/etc/facter/facts.d".
+Gets a map of facts and generates a json file located under "/etc/facter/facts.d".

-example: new FactsToJsonFile(map,jsonFileNmae,setOfFactsToobfuscate)
+## Usage

-result : a new file "/etc/facter/facts.d/jsonFileNmae.json" (always override existing)
+new FactsToJsonFile(map, jsonFileNmae, setOfFactsToObfuscate) returns a new File "/etc/facter/facts.d/<jsonFileNmae>.json" (always override existing)

 ## License
 This code is released under the Apache Public License 2.0.